Office of the Health Ombudsman: Notable investigations

 Following a number of adverse outcomes at the maternity unit of Redcliffe Hospital, a Queensland Health hospital north of Brisbane, the OHO in November 2024 released an investigation report finding multiple women received inadequate ante- and post-natal care at the hospital between April 2021 and July 2022 following the unexpected deaths of multiple neonates.
 The investigation came after whistleblower Midwife Jackie Pulleine reported concerns about the standard of care to hospital management, and then to the Minister for Health and Ambulance Services, leading Metro North Health which operates the hospital to initiate an investigation.
 The OHO found that some hospital staff failed to properly monitor high-risk patients, did not administer prescribed treatments, and did not escalate or respond to deteriorating patients in a timely manner.
 The report attributed many of the deficits to insufficient nursing and midwifery staffing, delayed escalation of unwell patients to specialist doctors, and potential gaps in staff skills.

-In May 2025, the OHO released a statement warning the general public about message therapist, Mr David Zhen, and the company H2OMASSAGE, who they claim has been recommending dangerous and ineffective treatments and providing services that "could worsen patients' conditions or put them in serious risk of harm."
+In May 2025, the OHO released a statement warning the general public about massage therapist, Mr David Zhen, and the company H2OMASSAGE, who they claim has been recommending dangerous and ineffective treatments and providing services that "could worsen patients' conditions or put them in serious risk of harm."
 In June 2024, the OHO placed an interim prohibition order on Mr Zhen, barring him from providing any health services to the public, after he was reported to the Ombudsman for discouraging patients from seeking conventional medical care for serious health conditions.
 The OHO warns against receiving any care from Zhen, and recommends that anyone who has previously received care contacts the Ombudsman and a medical practitioner.
 This warning is only the second time that the OHO has issued a public statement to protect the community.